-I was blessed to be able to purchase a great camera this January and am slowly learning the ins and outs of it.
+I was blessed to be able to purchase a great camera (I have an older version of this one) and am slowly learning the ins and outs of it.
 I will admit I am still not brave enough to switch over to manual mode but I am hoping to eventually figure it out with the help of a few different ebooks I have waiting to read in my Kindle App.

-When I got to Dollar Tree my daughter gave me a even better idea, she pointed out that the science fair boards were white and that you could get two pieces of poster board for just $1.
+When I got to Dollar Tree my daughter gave me an even better idea, she pointed out that science fair boards were white and that you could get two pieces of white poster board for just $1.
 So for $1.50 plus tax my light box effect was born.

 Just last night I tried it out on a popular post of mine “Simplest Fudge Ever”

-Here is my new photo taken with my new camera and under $2 light box effect
+Here is the new photo that was taken with my new camera and poster board